|www.ethanwiner.com - since 1997|

 One obstacle to devising a meaningful test of the audibility of artifacts is creating them artificially in controlled amounts.
 Real jitter occurs at extremely high frequencies.
 For example, jitter of 1 nanosecond equates to a frequency of 1 GHz.
 Yes, GHz - that is not a typo.
 Likewise for distortion, which adds new frequencies not present in the original material.
 It's easy to generate a controlled amount of distortion with sine waves, but not so easy with music that contains many frequencies at constantly changing volume levels.
 Fortunately, distortion, like jitter, can also be expressed as artifacts some number of decibels below the music.
 For example, 0.1 percent Total Harmonic Distortion (THD) means the sum of all artifacts is 60 dB below the music.
 Every factor of 10 is equivalent to 20 dB, so 10% > 1% > 0.1% = -20 dB > -40 dB > -60 dB.
 When isolated from the music, artifacts 60 dB below the music might be loud enough to hear without raising the volume unnaturally.
 But when music is playing, the music masks the artifacts making them much harder to notice.

-Since most people do not have the tools to prepare a proper test, I have assembled a series of 16-bit 44.1 KHz Wave files to demonstrate the audibility of artifacts at different levels below the music.
+Since most people do not have the tools to prepare a proper test, I assembled a series of 16-bit 44.1 KHz Wave files to demonstrate the audibility of artifacts at different levels below the music.
 Rather than try to artificially create jitter and the many different types of distortion, I created a nasty sounding treble-heavy noise and added that at various levels equally to both the left and right channels.
 The spectrum of the noise is shown in Figure 1 at left.
 Since this noise has a lot of treble content where our ears are very sensitive, this biases the test in favor of those who believe very soft artifacts are audible.
 That is, the noise should be at least as obvious as distortion or jitter artifacts that occur naturally, if not more obvious.
 So if you play the example file having noise at -70 dB and can't hear the noise, it is unlikely that naturally occurring artifacts the same volume or softer will be audible to you.

 It's well known that we can hear music and speech (program material) in the presence of noise, even if the noise is louder.
 I've seen estimates that we can hear 10 dB below the noise floor, which in my experience seems about right.
-Of course, the spectral content of the noise and program affects how much the noise masks the program.
+Of course, the spectral content of the noise and program affects how much the noise masks the program, as explained above.
 But then I saw a post in an audio forum where someone claimed he can hear artifacts 40 dB below the noise floor of analog tape while music plays.
 So to test this for myself - and for you - I created a series of files you can download and play through your own system.
 All of the files below are 16 bits, 44.1 KHz, 1.6 MB in size.

 The tones+noise file contains pink noise and a pair of test tones mixed at equal levels.
 The test tones portion contains both 100 Hz and 3 KHz at the same time to be more obvious to hear when they turn on and off.